-In response to these market conditions, the USS Group intends to capture a market share of 40% in Japan's auto auction market as a medium-term target under the slogan, "Increasing our share in the auto auction market."
+In response to these market conditions, the USS Group put forward the slogan, "Increasing our share in the auto auction market."

-The USS Group manages operations in a manner that emphasizes capital efficiency and considers return on equity (ROE) to be an important financial ratio.
-The USS Group has established a medium-term ROE goal of exceeding 15%.
-(For the year ended March 31, 2013, our Group's ROE resulted in 15.3%)
+The USS Group has also adopted "capital efficiency-focused management" as a management slogan.
+Considering the return on equity (ROE) to be an important management index, the Company has set an ROE of at least 15% on an ongoing basis.
+(For the year ended March 31, 2014, our Group's ROE resulted in 15.9%)

-The issues ahead to be addressed by the group are as follows:
+The issues to be addressed by the Group are as follows:

-Offer greater convenience to auction members We will prioritize capital expenditures that will serve to improve the level of convenience for members, increasing their overall satisfaction.

-2) Conduct effective M&As

-Considering mergers and acquisition as ways to capitalize on opportunities for growth, the USS Group intends to invest aggressively in projects that could lead to growth in future cash flows.

-3) Collaborate with companies in different types of businesses We will pursue alliances with companies in different business fields where business and/or capital alliances are likely to produce synergies.

-4) Reinforce the used car purchasing and selling and other businesses The USS Group aims to become an integrated enterprise that leads Japan's used car distribution market by expanding the used car purchasing and selling and recycling businesses around the core auto auction business.
+- Offer greater convenience to auction members We will prioritize capital expenditures that will serve to improve the level of convenience for members, increasing their overall satisfaction. - Conduct effective M&As Considering mergers and acquisitions as ways to capitalize on opportunities for growth, the USS Group intends to invest aggressively in projects that could lead to growth in future cash flows. - Collaborate with companies in different types of businesses We will pursue alliances with companies in different business fields where business and/or capital alliances are likely to produce synergies. - 4) Reinforce the used car purchasing and selling and other businesses The USS Group aims to become an integrated enterprise that leads Japan's used car distribution market by expanding the used car purchasing and selling and recycling businesses around the core auto auction business.

-As a result of the above initiatives, the Company forecasts the following consolidated financial results for the year ending March 31, 2014: Net sales of 64,300 million yen, up 1.7% year on year, operating income of 29,500 million yen, up 0.7%, ordinary income of 30,000 million yen, up 0.4%, and net income of 18,350 million yen, up 0.0%.
+As a result of the above initiatives, the Company forecasts the following consolidated financial results for the year ending March 31, 2015 (35th term): Net sales of 68,200 million yen, up 0.4% year on year; operating income of 33,000 million yen, up 1.0%; ordinary income of 33,500 million yen, up 0.7%; and net income of 21,300 million yen, up 6.8%.

-With regard to profit distribution from the year ending March 31, 2014, the USS Group's basic policy is to maintain consistent dividend payments, taking into account a comprehensive range of factors, including operating results, funding demands for new investments and the need to retain earnings to support a stable operating base, and in line with this policy, has sets its dividend payout ratio at over 45%.
-For the year ending March 31, 2014, the Company plans to pay an interim dividend at the end of the second quarter of 159.5 yen and a year-end dividend of 159.5 yen for a total dividend of 319 yen per share.
+With regard to profit distribution, the USS Group's basic policy is to maintain consistent dividend payments, taking into account a comprehensive range of factors, including operating results, funding demands for new investments and the need to retain earnings to support a stable operating base, and in line with this policy, has set its dividend payout ratio above 45%.
+For the year ending March 31, 2015, the Company plans to pay an interim dividend at the end of the second quarter of 18.50 yen and a year-end dividend of 18.50 yen for a total dividend of 37 yen per share.